areaDetector/areaDetector/_sources/ADCore/NDPluginDriver.rst.txt

 and works using the following algorithm:

-- An std::multiset object is created to store the NDArray output pointers as they are received in NDArrayDriver::doNDArrayCallbacks.
+- An std::multiset object is created to store the NDArray output pointers as they are received in NDArrayDriver::endProcessCallbacks.
 This is the method that all derived classes must call to output NDArrays to downstream plugins.
-This std::multiset also stores the time at which each NDArray was received by the NDArrayDriver::doNDArrayCallbacks method.
+This std::multiset also stores the time at which each NDArray was received by the NDArrayDriver::endProcessCallbacks method.
 This multiset is automatically sorted by the uniqueId of each NDArray.

 - A worker thread is created which processes at the time interval specified by SortTime.